OBD-II PIDs: Standard PIDs

 The table below shows the standard OBD-II PIDs as defined by SAE J1979.
 The expected response for each PID is given, along with information on how to translate the response into meaningful data.
 Again, not all vehicles will support all PIDs and there can be manufacturer-defined custom PIDs that are not defined in the OBD-II standard.

 Note that services 01 and 02 are basically identical, except that service 01 provides current information, whereas service 02 provides a snapshot of the same data taken at the point when the last diagnostic trouble code was set.
 The exceptions are PID 01, which is only available in service 01, and PID 02, which is only available in service 02.
 If service 02 PID 02 returns zero, then there is no snapshot and all other service 02 data is meaningless.

 When using Bit-Encoded-Notation, quantities like C4 means bit 4 from data byte C. Each bit is numbered from 0 to 7, so 7 is the most significant bit and 0 is the least significant bit (See below).

 Service - Show current data

 Service - Show freeze frame data

 Service 02 accepts the same PIDs as service 01, with the same meaning, but information given is from when the freeze frame was created.
+Note that PID $02 is used to obtain the DTC that triggered the freeze frame.

-You have to send the frame number in the data section of the message.
+A person has to send the frame number in the data section of the message.